bsrvasulu/TensorFlow_and_Keras_Breast_Cancer_Models/README.md

 * Extract input feature

       Randomize input data and randomize batches at the time of traing is required to avoid overfit the data.
+      Make sure the matrix size matches with the network.

 * Train and evaluate model to see how best it perform testr data
 * Save model and weights